rhdtownsend/gyre/docs/source/ref-guide/osc-equations/conv-effects.rst

 In GYRE :math:`\alphatrb` is implemented as a switch (see the :ref:`osc-physics-switches` section).
-A reasonable choice is to set this parameter equal to the MLT mixing length parameter :math:`\alpha_{\rm MLT}` of the stellar model.
+A reasonable choice is to set this option equal to the MLT mixing length parameter :math:`\alpha_{\rm MLT}` of the stellar model.